 Barry Larkin Autographed Memorabilia Buying Guide

-Below you will find an example of what Barry Larkin's authentic signature looks like.
+Below you will find examples of what an authentic Barry Larkin autograph looks like.
 This can be used as a first point of reference for determining the legitimacy of autograph memorabilia, but is not a substitute for having your items authenticated by a well-respected professional autograph authentication company.
+Some of the trusted sources within the sports memorabilia market include the following companies: PSA, JSA, Steiner, Tristar and Mounted Memories.
+Click on any of the images below to view full size photos.